KittyCAD/modeling-app/docs/kcl/std.md

 },
 	// The paths in the sketch group.
 	value: [{
 	// The from point.
 	from: [number, number],
 	// The name of the path.
+	name: string,
+	// The to point.
+	to: [number, number],
+	type: string,
+} |
+{
+	// arc's direction
+	ccw: string,
+	// the arc's center
+	center: [number, number],
+	// The from point.
+	from: [number, number],
+	// The name of the path.